UniversalDependencies/docs/_eu-dep/dobj.md

 shortdef: 'direct object'
 ---

 The direct object (`dobj`) of a verb is the noun phrase that denotes the entity acted upon.
-Basque is a morphologically ergative language , and the direct object is always marked with the accusative case.
+Basque is a morphologically ergative language , and the direct object is always marked with the absolutive case.

 *Euskal	gizarteak **Konstituzioa** errefusatu zuela oroitarazi zuen .*